Investor: Types of investors

-Investor protection
+Investor protection through government

-The term "investor protection" defines the entity of efforts and activities to observe, safeguard and enforce the rights and claims of a person in his role as an investor.
-This includes advice and legal action.
-The assumption of a need of protection is based on the experience that financial investors are usually structurally inferior to providers of financial services and products due to lack of professional knowledge, information or experience.
-Countries with stronger investor protections tend to grow faster than those with poor investor protections.
-Investor protection includes accurate financial reporting by public companies so the investors can make an informed decision.
-Investor protection also includes fairness of the market which means all participants in the market have access to the same information.

-Through government

-Investor protection through government involve regulations and enforcement by government agencies to ensure that market is fair and fraudulent activities are eliminated.
-An example of a government agency that provides protection to investors is the U.S. Securities and Exchange Commission (SEC), which works to protect reasonable investors in the United States.
+Investor protection through government involves regulations and enforcement by government agencies to ensure that market is fair and fraudulent activities are eliminated.
+An example of a government agency that protects investors is the U.S. Securities and Exchange Commission (SEC), which works to protect reasonable investors in the United States.

+Similar protections exist in other countries, including the United Kingdom where individual investors have certain protections via the Financial Services Compensation Scheme (FSCS).

 Investment tax structures

-Company dividends are paid from after-tax profits, with the tax already deducted.
+Company dividends are paid from net income, which has the tax already deducted.
 Therefore, shareholders are given some respite with a preferential tax rate of 15% on "qualified dividends" in the event of the company being domiciled in the United States.
-Alternatively, in another country having a double-taxation treaty with the US, accepted by the IRS;.
+Alternatively, in another country having a double-taxation treaty with the US, accepted by the Internal Revenue Service (IRS).
 Non-qualified dividends paid by other foreign companies or entities; for example, those receiving income derived from interest on bonds held by a mutual fund, are taxed at the regular and generally higher rate of income tax.
 When applied to 2013, this is on a sliding scale up to 39.6%, with an additional 3.8% surtax for high-income taxpayers ($200,000 for singles, $250,000 for married couples).